yapanliu/yapan-page/src/data/about.md

 # Intro

-Hello, wecome to my website.
+Greetings and welcome to my website.
-I'm a Ph.D.
-Candidate at Syracuse University, NY and focus on using advanced machine learning tools for building-level control optimization and energy savings.
-I also work with urban scale human mobility data to capture urban dynamics and understand human behaviors at city level.
+I am currently a doctoral candidate at Syracuse University, New York, specializing in the application of sophisticated machine learning tools for the optimization of building-level control and energy conservation.
+My research extends to study the large-scale human mobility data at the urban level.
+This allows me to capture the dynamics of city life and gain a deeper understanding of human behaviors within urban environments.
+Thank you for visiting my site.
+I look forward to sharing my work and insights with you.

 # Research Interests